-4.1 The devasting impacts of Covid19 has meant uncertainty in terms of planning and housing delivery this year, which has impacted the delivery of housing not only short term but long term.
-The Council is still progressively working towards recovery from this pandemic and understanding the impact it will have on the housing market in the short- and longer-term effect on housing delivery in the borough.
+4.1 The devasting impacts of Covid19 has meant uncertainty in terms of planning and housing delivery in recent years, which has impacted the delivery of housing not only in the short term but long term.
+The Council is still progressively working towards recovery from this pandemic and understanding the impact it will have on the housing market and the longer-term effect on housing delivery in the borough.